ThomasRgbg/byd-batterybox/README.md

 Due to the forum entry https://www.photovoltaikforum.com/thread/154935-iobroker-adapter-f%C3%BCr-byd-hvs/?postID=2245679#post2245679 I found https://github.com/christianh17/ioBroker.bydhvs .
 But since my home automation playground is completly written from scratch in Python, I started to convert the iobroker adapter into a Python3 script.

 While trying around (and also had a closer look into the .js files of the BYD app) I got the feeling this is the Modbus RTU protocol.
 However, running over a TCP connection.
 The background is, in the battery box is a simple serial to network module.
-(Likely from www.hlktech.net, the web username/password is still their default - BE CAREFUL WHEN CHANGING ANY NETWORK SETTINGS, THERE IS MAYBE NO RESET POSSIBLE WHEN LOCKED OUT... however, having an webserver runing with a well-known password is also not desireable...)
+(Likely from www.hlktech.net, the web username/password is still their default - BE CAREFUL WHEN CHANGING ANY NETWORK SETTINGS, THERE IS MAYBE NO RESET POSSIBLE WHEN LOCKED OUT... however, having an WIFI access point runing with a well-known password is also not desireable...)

 So when using the Modbus RTU protocol on port 8080, it seems you can get meaningful data from the Batterybox.